Dream of having the confidence to travel solo?

 24 hour tip

 As I demonstrated in my photo of “The Nightwatch”, the Rijksmuseum gets crowded fast.
-Buy tickets online here and come as early in the day as you can!
+Buy tickets online here or book the skip the line tour and come as early in the day as you can!
 I promise it will make your experience more pleasant.

 24 hour treasure